DavidVentura/blog/blog/raw/building-a-compiler/POST.md

 ---
-title: Pico8 console, part 3: Writing a compiler
+title: Pico8 console, part 3: Writing a compiler & Lua runtime
 date: 2023-09-03
 tags: c, lua, pico8, picopico
+slug: picopico-compiler-runtime
 description:
-incomplete: true
 ---

 In [part 2](https://blog.davidv.dev/pico8-console-part-2-performance.html) I was stuck trying to make `Rockets!` work with optimized bytecode; I pursued this for a bit and realized it was probably never going to be fast enough.